treasure-data/td-ios-sdk/README.md

 Treasure Data iOS SDK
 ===============

-iOS SDK for [Treasure Data](http://www.treasuredata.com/).
+iOS and tvOS SDK for [Treasure Data](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into Treasure Data easily.
 Technically, this library supports iOS 7 and later, but we only execute OS coverage tests for iOS 8, 9, 10, 11, 12, 13 and 14.
+This SDK also support Apple tvOS 12 and up.

 Also, there is an alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).
 Note, however, that it does not support current GDPR functionality in the mainstream TD SDKs.